United-Codes/cloudofficeprint-javascript/README.md

 ...
 ```

-## COP server
+## Cloud Office Print server
-The template and the data need to be sent to an COP server that merges both.
-This can be done by setting up the configuration for COP server and passing it to the print job instance.
+The template and the data need to be sent to an Cloud Office Print server that merges both.
+This can be done by setting up the configuration for Cloud Office Print server and passing it to the print job instance.
 You can get your API key by signing up at https://www.cloudofficeprint.com.
 ```javascript
 ...
 const SERVER_URL = 'https://api.cloudofficeprint.com/';